College Bowl: Africa Challenge

 Launched in 2007, Africa Challenge was an international championship version of College Bowl featuring schools from across the continent that finished at the top of nationwide, non-televised championship tournaments.
 The format for Africa Challenge was created by Richard Reid.
 It featured three players playing three rounds of Face-Off and Bonus questions, and it culminated in a catch-up round called the Ultimate Challenge.

 The program was sponsored by the mobile phone company Celtel, its headquarters in The Netherlands.
 In the first year, schools from Kenya, Tanzania, and Uganda competed.
 In the second year schools from Malawi and Zambia were added.
 In the third year, schools from Ghana, Nigeria, and Sierra Leone were added.
 After the second year, Celtel was sold to the mobile phone company Zain, headquartered in Bahrain.
 The name of the game changed to Zain Africa Challenge.
 Season five, which was set to be telecast in 2011, failed to make it past pre-production after Zain sold its African network operations to Bharti Airtel.

 Challenging Times

 An Irish version of the competition called Challenging Times ran between 1991 and 2002.
 It was sponsored by The Irish Times newspaper and presented by Kevin Myers, then a columnist with that newspaper.
 Throughout the show, University College Cork had the most wins, with three, while National University of Ireland, Galway qualified for the most finals, winning twice and placing second twice.

+University Challenge India

+University Challenge India started in summer 2003, with the season culminating in the finals of March 2004 where Sardar Patel College of Engineering (SPCE), Mumbai, beat Indian School of Business (ISB), Hyderabad.
+The 2004–2005 season finale saw a team of undergraduate engineering students from Netaji Subhas Institute of Technology (NSIT), Delhi, beat a team of management students from the Indian Institute of Management Kozhikode.
+The Indian winners of the 2003–2004 season went on to beat the finalists from the UK show, Gonville and Caius College, Cambridge.
+UC India is produced by BBC World India, and Synergy Communications, co-owned by Siddhartha Basu, who also hosted the show.

+University Challenge in Belgium and the Netherlands

+University Challenge inspired the format of two Dutch-language shows: De Universiteitsstrijd (Netherlands), which ran for one season in 2016 on NTR, and De Campus Cup (Belgium), which ran since 2019 on Canvas.